clarencesakagwa/test-app/README.md

 4. Go back and tap **Install**, then **Open**.

 The build above is signed with the standard debug key, which is fine for sharing directly.
-To publish on Google Play you need your own release key — Android Studio's **Build → Generate Signed Bundle / APK** walks you through it.
+To publish on Google Play it needs its own release key — Android Studio's **Build → Generate Signed Bundle / APK** walks you through it.

 ## Notes

-- This app shows your website inside a full-screen browser view.
+- This app shows clamtv site inside a full-screen browser view.
 Anything that works on your website works here.
 - iPhone cannot install APK files. iPhone users should open your app link in Safari and use **Share → Add to Home Screen** instead.